sta426hs2015/material/from_the_feed.md

 [http://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3383.html](New paper: Single-cell ChIP-seq reveals cell subpopulations defined by chromatin state)

-[http://mbio.asm.org/content/6/5/e01593-15.full](Impacted Science: Impact Is Not Importance): "The many criticisms of the IF seem to have no effect on its inappropriate use"
+[http://mbio.asm.org/content/6/5/e01593-15.full](Impacted Science: Impact Is Not Importance): "..
+The many criticisms of the Impact Factor seem to have no effect on its inappropriate use .."

 ## Week 5 - 12 Oct 2015